pactflow/terraform-provider-pact/docs/resources/token.md

 }
 ```

 **NOTE**: There can be at most 1 of each type of token, as shown above.
-Our [roadamp](https://pactflow.io/pactflow-feature-roadmap/) includes expanded support for API tokens (multiple named tokens at the user and administration level).
+There is an open item on our [roadmap](https://github.com/pactflow/roadmap/issues/87) that includes expanded support for API tokens (multiple named tokens at the user and administration level).

 **NOTE**: If you change the `read-write` token, it will generate a new token and invalidate the existing token.
 You will need to use the new value returned to run Terraform again.
 For example, you may want to extract the `value` property using the Terraform [Output](https://www.terraform.io/docs/configuration/outputs.html) feature.